josecfreittas/elixir-coverage-feedback-action/README.md

 This action gets the output of `mix test --cover`, treats it, and creates a feedback message in the pull request of origin.
 It also checks if the coverage reaches the minimum configured in the action, and exits with an error if it doesn't.

-By default, this action assumes that you are using Elixir's default coverage tool.
-However, it also supports [ExCoveralls](https://github.com/parroty/excoveralls), and if you prefer it, simply add the `coverage_tool` configuration inside the `with` option that specifies it.

 Additionally, this action supports setting a `working_directory` as an input if your Elixir project is not at the root of the repository.

 ![image](https://user-images.githubusercontent.com/10376340/200857131-94cb2147-d703-4965-be5c-6cd6521826da.png#gh-light-mode-only)